yumekobe/Python-Gobang-AI/README.md

 # Python-Gobang-AI
 This is a project for my university course.

 The goal of the project is to creat an AI gamer to play gobang with human.

-The process will be updated by the time
+The process will be updated by the time.

 Using Pygame

 ## Control